emqx/emqx-docs/en_US/advanced/relup.md

-## Release Upgrade

-## Release Hot Upgrade
+## Hot Upgrade

-EMQX support release hot upgrade since version 4.2.0.
+EMQX support hot upgrade since version 4.2.0.

-With the release hot upgrade feature, users can quickly and safely upgrade the EMQX of the production environment while keeping all the clients connected, avoid reducing the system availability caused by restarting the service.
+With the hot upgrade feature, users can quickly and safely upgrade the running EMQX of the production environment while keeping all the clients connected, avoid reducing the system availability caused by restarting the service.

 ::: tip
-Currently EMQX for Windows and MacOS does not support the release hot upgrade feature.
+Currently EMQX for Windows and MacOS does not support the hot upgrade feature.
 :::

 ::: warning
-EMQX only allows release hot upgrade between patch versions (the third digit of the version number).
+EMQX only allows hot upgrade between patch versions (the third digit of the version number).
 Please operate with caution.
 That is, upgrading from x.y.z to x.y.(z+N) is allowed, but upgrading from x.y to (x+N).(y+M) is not allowed. e.g. It is OK to upgrade to 4.4.16 from 4.4.1, 4.4.2, ..., but not from 4.3.1, 4.3.2, ...
 :::

-## Download the EMQX Zip Package for Release Hot Upgrade
+## Download the EMQX Zip Package for Hot Upgrade

 {% emqxce %}
 Go to [Download EMQX](https://www.emqx.com/en/downloads?product=broker) for the version and the OS you want, and then select the **"zip"** in the "Install Method".